Importance Sampling CAMs for Weakly-Supervised Segmentation: Approach

 \subsection{Computing CAMs}

-Let $a_\theta (x) \in [0, 1]^{W \times H \times K}$ denote a class activation map (CAM) which is a function of the input image~$x$, and parameterized by $\theta$, where $W$, $H$ and $K$ denote the width, height and number of classes (including background) respectively.
-Furthermore, let $s_\theta (x)_{ijk}$ represent the unnormalized logit of class $k$ at the position indexed by $i$ and $j$.
-Typically, this is the output of the last convolutional layer without activation function.
+Let $a_\theta (x) \in [0, 1]^{W \times H \times K}$ denote a class activation map (CAM) which is a function of the input image~$x$, and parametrized by $\theta$, where $W$, $H$ and $K$ denote the width, height and number of classes (including background) respectively.
+Furthermore, let $s_\theta (x)_{ijk}$ represent the unnormalized logit of class $k$ at the position indexed by $i$ and~$j$.
 If we model the class probabilities in each pixel as a normalized probability distribution we can estimate the probability that a pixel contains a certain class $k$ using the softmax function as